 Face coverings are currently required in University buildings.
 There are also disposable face masks available on campus.
 Some courses include practical learning where you may need to wear extra personal protective equipment (PPE), like a face shield, disposable gloves or a disposable apron.
 We’ll supply these if you need them.

 Your student card will give you access to teaching spaces and University buildings.
 It won’t let you into any space you don’t have permission to be in.

 If you need a face-to-face chat, you can speak with your personal tutor and any of our guidance and support teams, who are also available via video chat, phone or email.

 Just remember that when you meet face-to-face, you have to wear a face covering.
 Our staff will be doing the same.

-Please read our Sport Portsmouth coronavirus information page.
+Please check our Sport Portsmouth coronavirus information page for the latest.